ArseniyMirniy/Godot-4-Color-Correction-and-Screen-Effects/README.md

 Color correcting shader graph (visual shader) for Godot 4.3 (may work with other versions too), will probably work with Redot Engine as well.

-There are three branches: ColorCorrection Extra, ColorCorrection Mini, and Screen Effects Ultimate.
-The main shader for now is Extra.
-It can tweak saturation and brightness, tune color temperature for the overall image, tune it for bright and dark areas (in smaller scale), etc. It works similar to video editing software and is fully compatible with basic environment and camera features of Godot Engine.
+There are two branches: ColorCorrection Mini and Screen Effects Ultimate.
+Mini only has basic tools, but is very lightweight and can be used without any noticeable performance costs on any platform.
+Color correction works similar to video editing software and is fully compatible with basic environment and camera features of Godot Engine.

+## Installation
+1.Make a camera
+2. Add CanvasLayer node as a child of the camera
+3. Add ColorRect node as the child of the CanvasLayer
+4. Make ColorRect full-screen in node settings: Layout, Anchors Preset, Full Rect.
+5. Add shader to ColorRect Materials
+6. Change values to setup (only visible in runtime, not within the editor)

 ### ColorCorrection Mini
 Tune color temperature, brightness, saturation, and green tint of the whole image.
 With this simple and fast shader you can easily make the game feel colder, warmer, or more dangerous (like on icy mountains, hot volcano, or poisoned swamps respectively).

-### ColorCorrection Extra
-Same as Mini, but also able to tweak Bright and Dark areas separately, so the results are almost unlimited: you can turn day into night in a few clicks.

 ### Screen Effects Ultimate
-Same as Extra, but with additional effects, like Sharpening and Blur, Vignette, and Chromatic Aberrations.
-More features will be included over time.
-Current tools are fine-tuned to avoid visual glitches (like clipping over bright spots sharpening).
-Blur is intentionally overscaling to avoid mix with empty space and visual borders on sides, it makes both blur and sharpening to be more significant on the sides of the image.

-Please, be very careful with Chromatic Aberrations — it's the easiest way to get motion sickness.
+A heavy but reliable shader with tons of effects and features.
+It should run well on any modern system: effects are optimized, sampling is very limited, and all heavy features have on/off toggles.

+Global:
+• Blur and Sharpening
+• Pixelation (scalable)
+• Chromatic Aberrations
+• Bloom booster
+• Halation
+• Vignette
+• Saturation
+• Color Filter

+MAIN + Shadows, Midtones, Highlights:
+• Color Temperature
+• Green Tint
+• Brightness
+• Contrast

+WIP:
+• Lense Flares (Anamorphic)
+• Film Grain (Physically Correct)
+• Screen Warp Effects

 ![Godot 4 Color Correction and Screen Effects Visual Shaders](https://github.com/ArseniyMirniy/Godot-4-Free-Color-Correction-and-Screen-Effects-Visual-Shader/blob/main/Extras/Day_to_Night.jpg)

 ## License

-Files are provided under Creative Commons Attribution license.
+Unique files are provided under Creative Commons Attribution license.
 You need to clearly mention Arseniy Mirniy as the author and provide the link to this repository.

 [![CC BY 4.0][cc-by-shield]][cc-by]